Hyperversal-Blocks/whitepaper/README.md

 and the support of ZKEVM that could be used in future for Averveil.

 #### Tokenomics for HB

 $ represents the cost in US dollars.

 - **Total Supply:** 1 Billion HB
 - **Foundation:** 200 Million HB (20% of total supply)
     - 10% Liquid on TGE, linear vesting for 24 months (3 Years total)
 - **Current and Future Team:** 50 Million HB (5% of total supply)
     - 12 Months Cliff, linear vesting for 24 months (3 Years total)
 - **Advisors:** 50 Million HB (5% of total supply)
     - 12 Months Cliff, linear vesting for 24 months (3 Years total)
 - **Ecosystem:** 200 Million HB (20% of total supply)
 - **Grants:** 50 Million HB (5% of total supply)
     - 12 Months Cliff, linear vesting for 24 months (3 Years total)
 - **Pre-sales:** 100 Million HB (10% of total supply)
     - 12 Months lockup, linear vesting for 24 months
 - **Private Round:** 100 Million HB (10% of total supply)
     - 12 Months lockup, linear vesting for 24 months
 - **Public Round:** 250 Million HB (25% of total supply)
     - 6 month linear release

+##### Ecosystem:
+Tokens for ecosystem will be used for facilitation of transactions, staking, rewards, air-drops and for providing liquidity to other projects within the ecosystem.

 ### AV